 discussions, and building bridges between business and community

 leaders.
 He graduated from St. Cloud State University with Bachelor's

 Melissa serves as a Discussion Leader for the Anderson Center’s Leading Change Forum.
 She enjoys being a Discussion Leader as it provides an opportunity for her to impact participants’ professional growth and development, as well as her own.
 Melissa has a Master’s degree in Human Resources and Industrial Relations from the University of Minnesota and over 10 years of experience in Human Resources.
 Today she is a business consultant as well as a family and marriage counselor.
 She was previously the Director of Human Resources at NativeX, where she partnered with business leaders to align human resources with the strategic goals of the organization.

-Pam serves as a Discussion Leader for the Leading Change Forum.
+Pam serves as a Discussion Leader for the 7 Habits for Mangers Forum and Leading Change Forum.
 She is

 currently the Vice President of Economic Development at the Southern